-The first variant is to use your own website: leave a link to your guest post, so your visitors will be able to enjoy your content more and may become your constant readers.
+The first option is to use your own website: leave a link to your guest post, so your visitors will be able to enjoy your content more and may become your constant readers.

-In your social media post you can mention some important people who will be alerted to your post automatically.
+In your social media post, you can tag people who will be alerted to your post automatically.
 This is a sneaky but effective way to gain attention from such people.